veenapraneethkumarkosaraju/Simple_Hospital_Management/README.md

-# Simple_Hospital_Management
+# Hospital_Management
-Managing, Appointment booking through hospital website
+Website that displays specialties and features of hospital and get its services.